 "Now who is going to harm you if you are enthusiastic for what is good?
 But even if you should suffer because of righteousness, blessed are you.
 Do not be afraid or terrified with fear of them, but sanctify Christ as Lord in your hearts.
 Always be ready to give an explanation to anyone who asks you for a reason for your hope."

 Peter seems resigned to a certainly grim yet undeniable fact:

 Evil cannot and will not be conquered in this world.

 The other Apostles went on to learn that hard lesson, those who came after them and before us learned that, and those who are to come long after us will learn that as well.
-As long as man walks the Earth, and as long as there are people to exploit, mailboxes and waste baskets to equip with deadly explosives, bank accounts to loot and power to usurp, evil will have its way in the ever-evolving yet seemingly de-evolving finite world.
-Yet Peter remained fearless and hopeful.
-And he knew why.
-And he implored his disciples to remain fearless and hopeful.
-And to understand why.
+As long as man walks the Earth, and as long as there are people to exploit, mailboxes and waste baskets to equip with deadly explosives, bank accounts to loot and power to usurp, evil will have its way in the seemingly de-evolving finite world.
+Yet Peter remained fearless and hopeful and he implored his disciples to remain fearless and hopeful.
 And to proclaim their source of such great hope to those who lack it, both in word and deed.

 Hope in a hopeless world?
 Absolutely.

 For just as Peter "lost" his battle and his life in this the finite world, God goes on to win the eternal battle, the only battle that truly matters.